 Costa Nova is a very curious seaside resort, just 10min by car from Aveiro.
-What makes it fun and a must visit are the old fishermen’s houses by the river lagoon.
-They have been renovated recently to create one of the most colourful and picturesque small towns in Portugal.
+What makes it fun and a must-visit are the old fishermen’s houses by the river lagoon.
+They have been renovated recently to create one of the most colorful and picturesque small towns in Portugal.
 Don’t miss a walk on the beautiful beach with golden sand and enjoy the calmness that the ocean passes on.

 Guimarães is known as the birthplace of Portugal.
 It’s actually the birthplace of Afonso Henriques, the first independent king of Portugal and thus the Portuguese Kingdom.
 He was born in 1100 and used the city to launch the attacks on the moors and reconquer the country from them.
 It’s a beautiful medieval town with an old center that features gorgeous plazas and maze of cobblestone streets.
 A 1000-year old castle stands on a hill, just next to the Palace of Duque de Bragança.

 Ponte de Lima